ganeti/ganeti/doc/rapi.rst

 ``ignore_secondaries`` is a bool argument indicating if we start the instance even if secondary disks are failing.

+``shutdown_timeout`` is an integer argument that specifies how long to wait before shutting down the instance.
+The default value is :pyeval:`constants.DEFAULT_SHUTDOWN_TIMEOUT`.

 It supports the ``dry-run`` argument.